manjaro-sway/manjaro-sway/README.md

 images are built nightly for the latest stable and lts kernels and available on [github releases](https://github.com/manjaro-sway/manjaro-sway/releases)

+## caveats

+- nvidia proprietary drivers are not supported by sway
+- nvidia open source drivers (noveau) are [known to cause problems](https://github.com/Manjaro-Sway/manjaro-sway/issues/140)
+- vmware player is [known to cause problems similar to nouveau](https://github.com/Manjaro-Sway/manjaro-sway/issues/139) - you could use gnome boxes or virtualbox instead

 ## questions?

 have a look [here](SUPPORT.md)